fedbiomed/fedbiomed/docs/tutorials/installation/1-setting-up-environment.md

        1) csv
        2) default
        3) images
+       ...
 select:

 ```

 Choose `2) default` to download the MNIST dataset and add it to the node.
-Other options allow you to add custom datasets formatted as CSV files or image banks.
+Other options allow you to add custom datasets formatted as CSV files, image banks, BIDS-like medical-folder, etc.

 The command then asks for the tags that the node uses to advertise datasets to experiments :